jasongoff/cloudresumechallenge/api.md

 ## Step 9 - Setting up the API using API Gateway
 Now that I had a working Lambda function that could return values from the DynamoDB table, it was time to set up the API Gateway.

-Using the AWS Console, I created an HTTP API called `cloud-resume-hit-count`, with a Lambda Integration pointing at the function created previously.
+Using the AWS Console, I created an REST API called `cloud-resume-hit-count`, with a Lambda Proxy Integration pointing at the function created previously.
-This integration used a POST method.
+Once created, I enabled CORS on the API Resource.

 After some testing and lots of CloudWatch log examination, I concluded that the API Gateway was passing the request body of the POST to the lambda function as a string, so had to add some JSON library calls to unpack it.